aplai168/mvp-pray/README.md

 # Angular

 In this section, we're going to be ripping out our backbone work for Shortly and replace it with Angular.

-## What's in this repo?

-This repo contains the basic version of shortly.
-It contains the fully featured version of Shortly from the backbone version converted entirely to Angular.
+Your goal is to learn the basics of Angular, including how to test and debug your code.

-It uses the following angular concepts:
+You will learn the Angular concepts:

 * Controllers
 * Modules